vizia/vizia-book/src/quickstart/localization.md

 # Localizing the Application

-An important part of building a GUI is making sure the application is usable for...
+An important part of building a GUI is making sure the application is usable for different regions around the world.
 Vizia uses fluent to provide translatable text for an application.

 ## Creating fluent files